boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Metrics Distribution

-As described in {{sec-cat-arch}}, a C-SMA collects both service-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
+As described in {{sec-cats-arch}}, a C-SMA collects both service-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
 The C-SMA may aggregate the metrics for multiple service  contact  instances, or maintain them separately or both.

 The C-SMA then advertises CS-IDs along with metrics to related C-PSes in the network.
 Depending on deployment choice, CS-IDs with metrics may be distributed in different ways.